So you want to play paintball? Of course, you do!

 The Contour has a range of upgradable and customizable features, but its great traits don't stop there.
 The goggles promote a massive amount of airflow, which helps you breathe more easily.
 It also vents condensation at an extremely fast rate.
 Such advancements help you speak louder and more clearly.

 The wide goggles also work to increase your hearing and stop the echoing heard in other goggles.
 They also have a fully customizable lens frame that is available in a wide range of colors that act as a base to help accent the thousands of different configurations Virtue offers.
 It is not just about protection or features, it also helps if your mask looks good while you're wearing it.

 As good as the Contour goggle is, Virtue has a lot of other fantastic options to choose from.
-Another great product is the No products found., which offers the high performance the company is known for at an extremely reasonable cost.
+Another great product is the Vio Ascend, which offers the high performance the company is known for at an extremely reasonable cost.
 This mask was designed to create a more affordable goggle without sacrificing any quality, and the company definitely hit that mark.

 The Ascend gives consumers high-end performance and premium upgrades at a great price.
 The model is a single-piece goggle molded with dual materials to create a wonderful combination of comfort, flexibility, and protection.
 Though it does not have the fully modular frame the Contour does, it utilizes the same technology to make sure you're always satisfied.

 This product stands out because it comes with many of the trademark advancements Virtue is known for.
 You get quick change, a fog resistant thermal lens, a fully upgradable strap, as well as replacement foam, a stealth visor, and a fan.
 As a result, you do not need to worry about the lower price point.
 With the ascend, you aren't missing out on anything.

 As with all Vio masks, the Ascend comes with customizable lens technology to provide you the best optical performance possible.
 Such versatility allows you to choose your exact look.
 You can pick between numerous color and Chromatic coating options.